-If we exercise our option to purchase any of the Methane Lydon Volney, the Methane Becki Anne, the Methane Julia Louise, the GasLog Glasgow, the GasLog Gibraltar or the GasLog Houston, or, once offered by GasLog, Hull Nos.
-2130 or 2131, such LNG carriers will be chartered to Shell.
+The subsidiaries that own the GasLog Sydney and the GasLog Santiago have entered into separate time charters with subsidiaries of Cheniere and Trafigura, respectively.
+If we exercise our option to purchase the GasLog Glasgow or the GasLog Houston, or, once offered by GasLog, Hull No. 2131, such LNG carriers will be chartered to Shell.
 If we exercise our option to purchase Hull Nos.
-2801 or 2213 once offered by GasLog, such LNG carriers will be chartered to subsidiaries of Total and Centrica, respectively.
+2213 or 2262 once offered by GasLog, such LNG carriers will be chartered to Centrica.
+If we exercise our option to purchase Hull Nos.
+2300, 2301, 2311 or 2312 once offered by GasLog, such LNG carriers will be chartered to Cheniere.